Written by Terry Smith

 We’re going to compare electric chainsaws for you in this section.
 We are going to look at the cheapest available online and another one that I believe to be the best value for money.
 The best value for money is almost certainly the right pick but it still makes sense to take a look at the cheapest anyway.
 Having a comparison between the two is going to be useful helping you decide which one to select.

-If the P1PE in first place isn’t quite the amount of power you’re looking for, then perhaps this 18m/s chain speed, 62cc chainsaw by Hyundai will fit the bill.
-Despite actually having a bit less horsepower than the P1PE chainsaw, I felt that this one was that bit more efficient and would cut through wood quicker.
-It didn’t struggle on larger pieces either (the anti kick back gives you more confidence), and I was really quite impressed with how this slightly lower powered chainsaw could have that little bit more kick than the P1PE saw…Perhaps there’s a sweet compromise between power and effectiveness?
+Since the precious best pick, the P1PE has been discontinued on Amazon the chainsaw by Hyundai will fit the bill as top chainsaw this Winter.
+It was already my most powerful pick without spending a fortune on a Husqvarna or Stihl.
+At 18m/s chain speed, 62cc you’ll want decent chainsaw trousers, that’s for sure.
+Despite actually having a bit less horsepower than the P1PE chainsaw on paper, I felt that this one was that bit more efficient and would cut through wood quicker.
+It didn’t struggle on larger pieces either (the anti kick back gives you more confidence), and I was really quite impressed with how this slightly lower powered chainsaw could have that little bit more kick than the P1PE…Perhaps there’s a sweet compromise between power and effectiveness?
 Sometimes a quality chainsaw overcomes more brute force…I actually think this would keep up with my Stihl on a cut…perhaps.

 Either way, it’s designed to be a heavy duty chainsaw as well as having 5 star engine specs (EURO stats), so it’s no surprise it has a solid amount of power.
-I will say though it is heavier than the other petrol chainsaws, as it weighs just short of 7kg and was noticeably slightly heavier than the P1PE, so it might struggle a bit more with long periods of use.
+I will say though it is up around the same weight petrol chainsaws, at just short of 7kg and was noticeably heavier than the cordless battery models I tested which is to be expected, so it might struggle a bit more with long periods of use.
 It’s starts up relatively easy to due to the decompression system – and it does actually work!
-Here’s a look at how you prep and start one from the manufactuer:
+Here’s a look at how you prep and start one from the manufacturer:

 If I had to find fault at this money and 3 year warranty but if I’m picking wings off flies I suppose you could mention over thousands of sales a few have had issues with the pull cord and the braking system.
 Generally seizing or failing to work.
 I can’t say it’s a ‘normal’ problem though and with Hyundai being so reliable it’s hard not to like this petrol chainsaw.

-If the P1PE petrol chainsaw in first place just doesn’t do it for you when it comes to power, then perhaps this 62cc, 5 star (EURO) spec chainsaw might do it for you instead.
-It costs a bit more than other petrol chainsaws in this list but it comes with a 3 year warranty and is made to last, so the investment would be worth it if you want power.
-It is slightly heavier so longer periods of cutting might be difficult, but not impossible by any means.
+In summary it is slightly heavier so longer periods of cutting might be difficult, but not impossible by any means.
 I was impressed by how much kick it had in terms of power, but the fact that its built to last reassures me too, so I would recommend this one for those of you who are going to be using your chainsaw frequently and with force.

 - 3 year warranty unbeatable in UK market